Post by

 Source — Invisionapp.com

-As seen in the illustration above, the color opposite of yellow is purple.
-The complementary color scheme produces the greatest color contrast.
+complementary color scheme produces the greatest color contrast.
 This is effective for catching attention in the short term, but excessive or prolonged use can be jarring.

 Split Complementary Color Scheme